Supporting information for Professional Doctorates

 You will study with a vibrant and experienced professional team of health psychologists and other researchers working in health and well-being at Stirling.

-Candidates should contact the Programme Team to discuss opportunities, further information, and to access the Applicant Handbook, which outlines the programme content and requirements.
+Candidates should contact the programme administrator, Nicola Hunt, with any questions and to request the Applicant Handbook, which outlines the application process.

 Two-year top-up route